 - Beta-blockers have a number of contraindications related to their pharmacologic properties.
 They should be avoided in patients with sinus bradycardia and second- or third-degree heart block.
-They also should not be initiated in patients with uncontrolled heart failure or cardiogenic shock.
+They also should not be initiated in patients with uncontrolled HF or cardiogenic shock.
 Based on their ability to block beta2 receptors in the lung, beta-blockers should generally not be used (or used with caution) in patients with asthma and/or chronic obstructive pulmonary disease.
 This is particularly a concern with non-selective beta-blockers.
-Other contraindications vary based on the specific drug and the clinical use. - A boxed warning exists for atenolol, metoprolol (non-boxed warning for metoprolol succinate extended release capsules), nadolol, propranolol, and timolol, noting that severe exacerbation of angina and the occurrence of MI and ventricular arrhythmias have been reported in patients with angina following the abrupt discontinuation of therapy with beta-blockers.
-When discontinuing a chronically administered beta-blocker, particularly in patients with ischemic heart disease, the dosage should be gradually reduced over a period of 1 to 2 weeks, and the patient should be carefully monitored.
+Other contraindications vary based on the specific drug and the clinical use. - A boxed warning exists for atenolol, metoprolol (non-boxed warning for metoprolol succinate extended release capsules), nadolol, propranolol extended release capsules, and timolol: worsening angina, MI, and arrhythmias have been reported in patients with angina following the abrupt discontinuation of therapy with beta-blockers.
+When discontinuing a chronically administered beta-blocker, particularly in patients with IHD, the dosage should be gradually reduced over a period of 1 to 2 weeks, and the patient should be carefully monitored.
 Sotalol also carries a boxed warning, noting that patients initiated or reinitiated on sotalol or sotalol AF should be placed for a minimum of 3 days (on their maintenance dose) in a facility that can provide cardiac resuscitation and continuous electrocardiographic monitoring.
-Creatinine clearance should be calculated prior to dosing.
+Creatinine clearance (CrCL) should be calculated prior to dosing.

-- Hemangeol has specific contraindications for use in premature infants with corrected age < 5 weeks, infants weighing < 2 kg, BP < 50/30 mm Hg, and pheochromocytoma. - Key additional warnings and precautions include: - Beta blockers can precipitate or aggravate symptoms of arterial insufficiency in peripheral vascular disease. - Patients with a history of severe anaphylactic reaction to a variety of allergens may be more reactive to repeated challenge when taking a beta-blocker.
+- Hemangeol has specific contraindications for use in premature infants with corrected age < 5 weeks, infants weighing < 2 kg, BP < 50/30 mm Hg, and pheochromocytoma. - Key additional warnings and precautions include: - Beta-blockers can precipitate or aggravate symptoms of arterial insufficiency in peripheral vascular disease. - Patients with a history of severe anaphylactic reaction to a variety of allergens may be more reactive to repeated challenge when taking a beta-blocker.
 Such patients may also be unresponsive to the usual doses of epinephrine used to treat allergic reactions. - Beta-blocker therapy should not be routinely withdrawn prior to major surgery; however, the impaired ability of the heart to respond to reflex adrenergic stimuli may augment the risks of general anesthesia and surgical procedures. - Some beta-blockers may potentiate insulin-induced hypoglycemia and mask some of its manifestations (eg, tachycardia). - Beta-blockers should not be given to patients with untreated pheochromocytoma.
-In patients with this condition, a beta-blocker should be given only after an alpha-blocker has been initiated. - o Bradycardia and/or hypotension may occur. - Sotalol can provoke new or worsened ventricular arrhythmias in some patients.
+In patients with this condition, a beta-blocker should be given only after an alpha-blocker has been initiated. - Bradycardia and/or hypotension may occur. - Sotalol can provoke new or worsened ventricular arrhythmias in some patients.
 This may include Torsades de Pointes, the risk of which increases with increasing prolongation of the QT interval.
-Use with particular caution if the QTc is > 500 milliseconds. - The value of using betaxolol in psoriatic patients should be carefully weighed since it has been reported to cause an aggravation in psoriasis. - Hemangeol has demonstrated an increased risk of stroke in PHACE syndrome patients with severe cerebrovascular anomalies.
+Use with particular caution if the QTc is > 500 milliseconds.
+Use is contraindicated in patients with congenital or acquired long QT syndrome or if serum potassium < 4 mEq/L. - The value of using betaxolol in psoriatic patients should be carefully weighed since it has been reported to cause an aggravation in psoriasis. - Hemangeol has demonstrated an increased risk of stroke in PHACE syndrome patients with severe cerebrovascular anomalies.
 Infants with large facial infantile hemangioma should be investigated for potential arteriopathy associated with PHACE syndrome prior to therapy. - Common adverse reactions (occurring in > 10% of patients for at least 1 medication) include: bradycardia, chest pain, hypotension, palpitations, dizziness, drowsiness, fatigue, headache, insomnia, lightheadedness, hyperglycemia, diarrhea, nausea, weight gain, decreased sexual ability, weakness, and dyspnea.